FrontEndFoxes/curriculum/workshops/react/minis/mini2-react-hooks.md

     });
 ```

-We want a new image to replace the old one right when the component is created, so let's add a `useEffect` hook right before `updateRandomDogDog` method:
+We want a new image to replace the old one right when the component is created, so let's add a `useEffect` hook right before `updateRandomDog` method:

 ```js
 useEffect();